jcons81627/jcons81627/README.md

 - ![starry_night_full](https://user-images.githubusercontent.com/118231404/202323249-58eea70f-9a49-44fd-9e2b-b5f223c3c8c8.jpg)
 When naming Van Gogh's most well-known works, The Starry Night is probably at the top of everyone's list.
 It can be seen on anything, including posters, novelty socks, tote bags, computer backgrounds, tattooed arms, and more.
 Additionally, you can see it on the walls of the Museum of Modern Art in New York, where it serves as one of the institution's most eye-catching features (which is saying a lot given the number of other incredible paintings in MoMA's collection).

+Not only is The Starry Night one of Van Gogh's most well-known works of art, but it's also among the most recognizable.
+Even today, viewers are still moved to tears by the incredible spiraling night sky that contains many expressionist spirals.